Written and Narrated by

 The University of Texas at Austin

-If the last fifty years of psychological research has proven anything, it’s that the situational often dominates the dispositional.
+If the last fifty years of psychological research has proven anything, it is that the situational often dominates the dispositional.
 That is to say, our disposition or desire to be good people can be overwhelmed by psychological or organizational factors that we may not even be aware of.
-These factors adversely affect ethical decision making as well as economic decision making, meaning that people are boundedly ethical as well as boundedly rational.
+These factors adversely affect ethical decision-making as well as economic decision-making, meaning that people are boundedly ethical as well as boundedly rational.

 The basic notion, as spelled out by Professor Ann Tenbrunsel and her colleagues, is that systematic and predictable organizational pressures and psychological processes cause people to engage in ethically questionable behaviors that are inconsistent with their own preferences.
 Various factors cause us to make unethical decisions that we later regret.